-Influenced by his father as a film projectionist and amateur photographer , Peter Edens got his first camera at the age of 12, a 126 instamatic.
-Born in Holland 1956, Peter saw a lot of pictures during his childhood when watching his father work.
-Being used to manipulate 35 mm film in the operating room, Peter inherited his father’s 8 mm movie camera at the age of 14.
+Influenced by his father , a film projectionist and amateur photographer in Amsterdam, Peter Edens was gifted his first camera at the age of 12.
+Born in the Netherlands in 1956, Peter saw a lot of pictures during his childhood whilst watching his father work.
+Getting used to manipulate 35 mm film, Peter inherited his father’s 8 mm movie camera at the age of 14.

 When his father gave him his 35 mm photo camera two years later, Peter started taking photography more seriously.

 After his school time Peter started as an apprentice in a specialized photo shop for photographers, and already self-taught, he finished the Amsterdam school of photography where he was forced to work in black & white, he always preferred colour photography, and continued with this from there on.

 After spending family holidays in the south of France throughout his youth, Peter started with